 Strategy 8 – Stop Paying a Middle Man

 We already mentioned that some credit card processing fees are unavoidable – but others are completely unnecessary.
-If you’re paying your acquirer additional fees on top of your interchange rate, you’re paying too much.
+For instance, if you’re paying flat rate pricing instead of interchange plus pricing, you may be missing out on discounts that you might otherwise qualify for.
 Similarly, if you’re paying a credit card processor per-transaction or percentage fees, you’re giving away part of your profits.
 It’s important to do your due diligence to ensure that your operational costs aren’t cutting in to your bottom line.

 Final Words of Advice